-Further referral information may include:
+Further referral information may include the following:

 - Whether the individual is already homeless, and if not, when they are likely to become homeless

-- Whether the individual is at risk of rough sleeping on the date the referral is made and if so whether this is imminent
+- Whether the individual is at risk of rough sleeping on the date the referral is made and, if so, whether this is imminent

 - Risk assessment information, considering the risks to the individual and others

 Referrals should only be made with the individual's consent, so we ask that all referrals confirm that permission has been obtained.